isinyaaa/aoc/23/README.md

 Joking aside, I should probably make better benchmarks, but coding something to generate inputs is a little beyond my scope, and I'm already spending too much time on these.

+## Day 5

+While a simple brute-force was enough for part 1, part 2 wasn't as forgiving.
+Appending to a list while iterating over it was the most excruciating part of the exercise, and it also took me a while to realize that `ArrayList.items` is, of course, a static slice, so we have to keep track of the latest length at all times.

+Got much simpler code using ranges instead of offset + length, which is kinda obvious in retrospect, but it's too easy to persist on poor ideas when you're in a rush to finish...
+It's also faster now!
+Even with solutions for both parts running together, the final version is 5x faster than the previous one solving only part 2.
+What a happy ending :).

 ## Notes

 - Allocator stuff doesn't seem that hard, but I don't get how you can avoid having some boilerplate